-For the past couple of quarters, I’ve been leading regional working group sessions focused on increasing the CISO’s clout with the Board and the C-Suite.
-InfoSec often lacks the influence and budget it deserves, and these
+For the past couple of quarters, I’ve been leading regional working group sessions focused on increasing the CISO’s clout with the Board of Directors and the C-Suite.
+InfoSec often lacks the influence and budget it deserves, and these CISO-only sessions

 Here are three practices, gleaned from leading CISOs, that I hope you’ll consider implementing: